RediSearch/redisearch-getting-started/docs/004-query-data.md

 As part of this tutorial you have:

-1. Create few movies, as Redis hashes (*that we call document*) with the following key pattern `movie:*`
+1. Created few movies, as Redis hashes (*that we call document*) with the following key pattern `movie:*`
-2. Create an index using the `FT.CREATE` command
+2. Created an index using the `FT.CREATE` command
-3. Query the data using `FT.SEARCH`
+3. Queried the data using `FT.SEARCH`

 When creating the index, using the `idx:movie ON hash PREFIX 1 "movie:"` parameter you are asking the indexing engine to look at all existing keys and index them.

-Also new information that match this pattern/type, will be indexed.
+Also new information that matches this pattern/type, will be indexed.

 Let's count the number of movies, add a new one, and count again: